vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 ignorance or force 97 Sürasena, country, the capital of which

-was Mathurā 682n Sureśvara, author of Kāsimrtimokşa
+was Mathurā 682n Sureśvara, author of Kāsimrtimokṣa

 vicāra 614 Susruta 4150 Sūtaka, employed in the Ait.
 Br.
 269;